 Super League: Nathan Brown happy to get St Helens' first home win on the board

-St Helens coach Nathan Brown was delighted to see his side relieve some pressure by recording their first home win of the season.
+Nathan Brown was delighted to see St Helens relieve some pressure by recording their first home win of the season.

 Saints thrashed Wakefield 52-18 at Langtree Park on Friday night, Jonny Lomax scoring 28 points as the hosts ran in a total of nine tries.

 After a slow start to the campaign, with just two wins in the opening five games, Saints have recorded back-to-back victories to kick-start Brown's tenure at the club.

 "It's great to get the monkey off the back.
 It's been a slow start at home, but hopefully now we can go on and give the fans plenty more to cheer about," Brown said.